 Monroe is a medium-sized city located in the state of Washington.
 With a population of 19,363 people and six constituent neighborhoods, Monroe is the 62nd largest community in Washington.

 Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monroe is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monroe who work in office and administrative support (14.84%), sales jobs (8.95%), and management occupations (7.66%).
+There are especially a lot of people living in Monroe who work in office and administrative support (15.86%), management occupations (10.67%), and sales jobs (8.53%).

 Also of interest is that Monroe has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Monroe in 2010 was $22,982, which is middle income relative to Washington and the nation.
-This equates to an annual income of $91,928 for a family of four.
+The per capita income in Monroe in 2010 was $28,798, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $115,192 for a family of four.
 However, Monroe contains both very wealthy and poor people as well.

-Monroe is a somewhat ethnically-diverse city.
+Monroe is a very ethnically-diverse city.
 The people who call Monroe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe residents report their race to be White, followed by Black or African-American.
 Monroe also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.14% of the city’s residents.
-Important ancestries of people in Monroe include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 17.99% of the city’s residents.
+Important ancestries of people in Monroe include German, Irish, English, Norwegian, and European.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Slavic languages.